ahmedhassan456/USA_rainfall_prediction/README.md

 - **Accuracy**: 100%
 - **Model**: The model uses machine learning techniques to predict whether it will rain tomorrow based on the given features.
+- **Hyperparameter Tuning**: The model's hyperparameters were tuned using **Optuna**, a popular framework for optimizing hyperparameters in machine learning.

 ## Project Structure